Office-to-Apartment Conversion: Are They Right for Your Building?

 Key takeaways

-- An office-to-apartment conversion is a renovation that lets you exchange commercial tenants for residential ones.
+• An office-to-apartment conversion is a renovation that allows you to replace commercial tenants with residential ones.

-- Commercial-to-residential conversions are becoming more popular because of the rise of remote work, which is spurring residential growth while rendering office space obsolete.
+• Commercial-to-residential conversions are becoming more popular as remote work rises, spurring residential growth while making office space obsolete.

-- The benefits of commercial property turned into residential include appealing to younger generations, construction savings, and increased property values.
+• The benefits of converting commercial property to residential use include appealing to younger generations, construction savings, and increased property values.

 In a world where residential demand is skyrocketing, but demand for offices is pulling back, what can developers do to adapt?
 You might consider an office-to-apartment conversion.